G2Jose/parsley/README.md

 * If you receive a `500` error from elasticsearch, you may need to increase window size for search results.
 You can do so by running `curl -XPUT "http://localhost:9200/parsley/_settings" -d '{ "index" : { "max_result_window" : 500000 } }'`

+### Roadmap

+- Manual and automatic transaction categorization
+- Category views
+- More filters

 Contributors welcome